-We offer small to medium sized businesses ("SMB") our full array of HSD, phone and video services, and certain other products and services specifically tailored to the SMB market.
-In 2011, we introduced a portfolio of cloud-based, managed communications solutions through partnerships with local technology companies and a trunk-based voice service that offers SMB customers significantly more capacity for additional lines.
-These initiatives allow us to offer SMB customers access to enterprise-class services without the need for significant infrastructure investment, which we believe has expanded our potential to attract new SMB customers.
+We provide SMBs the full array of services available to residential customers: video programming packages and music services, HSD service with speeds up to 105 Mbps downstream and 5 Mbps upstream, and a multi-line phone service.
+We also offer certain other products and services specifically tailored to the SMB market, including a portfolio of cloud-based, managed communications solutions through partnerships with local technology companies and a trunk-based voice service that offers SMB customers significantly more capacity for additional phone lines.
+In 2013, we broadened our product offering to a wireless data and phone product for SMB customers.